SciTools/iris/docs/src/further_topics/metadata.rst

-Skip ahead to :ref:`metadata assignment <metadata assignment>` for a fuller discussion on options how to **set** and **get** metadata on the instance of an Iris `CF Conventions`_ container class (:numref:`metadata classes table`).
+Skip ahead to :ref:`metadata assignment <metadata assignment>` for a fuller discussion on options how to **set** and **get** metadata on the instance of an Iris `CF Conventions`_ container class (:ref:`metadata classes table`).

 Metadata Class Behaviour
 ------------------------

-As mentioned previously, the metadata classes in :numref:`metadata classes table` inherit the behaviour of a `namedtuple`_, and so act and feel like a `namedtuple`_, just as you might expect.
+As mentioned previously, the metadata classes in :ref:`metadata classes table` inherit the behaviour of a `namedtuple`_, and so act and feel like a `namedtuple`_, just as you might expect.
 For example, given the following ``metadata``,